redFrik/udk16-Immersive_Technologies/udk170126/README.md

 }
 ```

-you should see a grid of spheres. then download and start the max patch 'grid.maxpat' that is available in the same git repository folder as this readme (scroll to the top of this page). run it and you should see something like in the screenshot below (which is showing my face and hand)...
+you should see a grid of spheres. then download and start the max patch 'grid.maxpat' or the processing sketch 'grid.pde' that are available in the same git repository folder as this readme (scroll to the top of this page). run it and you should see something like in the screenshot below (which is showing my face and hand)...

 ![01grid](01grid.png?raw=true "grid")